aws/aws-encryption-sdk-dafny/doc/ExternalSoundness.md

 ## Out of Scope

 It has actually been difficult to exclude any issues as out-of-scope, because this is such a widely cross-cutting concern.
+In particular, we should consider the implications of any design decisions for target languages besides C#.

 ## Issues and Alternatives